-'One picture shows 100 grazing contentedly on st any pasture in almost ...y part of our land.
+'One picture shows 100 grazing contentedly on ar ost any pasture in almost my part of our land.
 The caption under that picture reads, 'No tuberculous infection here'.

 "The other picture shows 100 people of varying ages selected at random from almost any street in almost any city in our country.
-The cap-
+The caption under that picture reads, "Twenty of these people harbor the tubercle bacillus'.